MirzaSaniya/MirzaSaniya/README.md

 - The fortune 500 company list is a compilation of the largest companies in the United States as published by the Fortune Magazine.
 For this micro-study, I determined it would be interesting to study the Fortune 500 companies collectively to find any interesting trends or observations.
 - I analysed the top companies region, industry and sector as % of Revenues and Profit as % of Revenues.
 I have used sklearn (Random Forrest Regression) to find relationship between profit and employee and the key KPIs that determine employee efficiency and profitability.

-✨ Always open to collaboration and new opportunities in Data & Cloud Analytics!
 </div>

 </div>